 It’s dinnertime!
 It’s time for the low fat, low carb, low sodium meal again.
 Sound delicious?
 Not really!
 These are the kinds of meals that I used to make in 2010.
 I’m so glad that I am not eating this way anymore.
 Do you know why?
 Research shows, and health gurus agree that…fat…is…good for us!
 Our brains and bodies need fat to work properly.
 It’s also difficult to feel satiated when we don’t consume enough fat.
 Filling up on carbs to feel full may lead to health problems like diabetes and obesity.

 Regardless of the diet that you follow, our bodies need fat.
-Some healthy fats include organic/free-range eggs, organic/free-range chicken, organic/grass-fed beef, organic/grass-fed butter, coconut oil and olive oil (please note that olive oil is unhealthy at high temperatures).
+Some healthy fats include organic/free-range eggs, organic/free-range chicken, organic/grass-fed beef, organic ghee, avocado oil, coconut oil and olive oil (please note that olive oil becomes unhealthy when cooked at a high temperature).

 Let’s get back to dinner.
-Now I’m hankerin’ for a large portion of colorful vegetables, some grass-fed beef and a small portion of quinoa.
-Let’s throw in some organic, full fat butter.
+Now I’m hankerin’ for a large portion of colorful vegetables, some grass-fed beef and a small portion of sprouted rice.
+Let’s throw in some organic ghee and avocado oil.
 Doesn’t that sound delicious?
 Bon Appetit!